thanos-io/thanos/docs/proposals/202006_thanos_grpc_rate_limiting.md

 We want to implement a way to  "rate limiting" concept in thanos, which should prevent to overlaoad CPU and other resource server side which can result with high concurrent request in GRPC.

-At the point of this writing GRPC has no standard library way to implement a rate-limiter.
-Allthough there is a interceptor from Grpc ecosystem ( see later)
+At the point of this writing, gRPC has no standard library way to implement a rate-limiter.
+Although there is an interceptor from gRPC ecosystem ( see later)

 The goal of the  mechanism should be a unified, safe way for rate limiting, both per component but also potentially per tenant.